jocale90/Bootstrap_grid_xamples/README.md

 # Bootstrap_grid_xamples
- It is a practice to format diferents kind of grids in bootstrap
+ It is a practice to format differents kind of grids in bootstrap 4